TritonDataCenter/triton/README.md

         coal-master-20140911T194415Z-g1a445f5-4gb.vmwarevm/USB-headnode.vmdk
         coal-master-20140911T194415Z-g1a445f5-4gb.vmwarevm/4gb.img
         ...
+        ```

+1. Run CoaL on VMware:
+    - Mac: 'open'ing the folder will start VMware and load the appliance:

+        ```
-        $ open coal-master-20140911T194415Z-g1a445f5-4gb.vmwarevm
+        open coal-master-<build_id>-<git_sha1_hash>-4gb.vmwarevm

-   This will boot the clean SDC headnode in VMware.
+        ```

+1. Boot the headnode:

+    1. When you are prompted with the GRUB menu press the "down" arrow.

+    1. Select the "Live 64-bit" option and press 'c' to enter the command
+      line for GRUB.
+By default, the OS will be redirect the console to
+      be ttyb which is fine for production but needs to be changed for
+      COAL.
+While in the command line:

+        ```
+        grub> variable os_console vga
+        ```

+    1. Press 'ESC' to get back to the GRUB menu.

+    1. Boot "Live 64-bit" by pressing 'enter'.

-5. Configure and setup the CoaL headnode.
-The CoaL setup process, in short, is as follows:
+1. Configure the headnode.
+The setup process, in short, is as follows:

-    - On first boot, you are interactively prompted for minimal configuration (e.g. datacenter name, company name, networking information).
+    - On first boot, you are interactively prompted for minimal configuration
+      (e.g. datacenter name, company name, networking information).
 The